 2. Are there legal defenses to PC 626.10 accusations?

-A person accused under Penal Code 626.10 can challenge the accusation by raising a legal defense.
+If you are accused under Penal Code 626.10, you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.

 Three common defenses to PC 626.10 accusations are: